×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Stirling involves several steps.
 First, you need to determine your budget and what type of accommodation you're looking for.
 This could range from a single room in a shared house to a full apartment or house.
 Next, you should start your search online.
 Websites like Rightmove, Zoopla, and Gumtree are popular for finding rentals in the UK.
 You can filter your search by location, price, and type of property.
 Another option is to use a letting agency.
 Agencies like Martin & Co Stirling, Belvoir Stirling, and Clyde Property Stirling have listings for a variety of properties.
 They can also provide assistance with the rental process.
 If you're a student looking for accommodation, the University of Stirling has a housing service that can help you find a place to live.
 They offer advice on finding private accommodation and also have listings for university-owned housing.
 Once you've found a potential place, arrange a viewing.
 This will give you a chance to see the property in person and ask any questions.
 If you decide to proceed with a property, you'll need to fill out an application and provide references.
 You'll also need to pay a deposit and potentially the first month's rent upfront.
 Finally, read the lease agreement carefully before signing.
 Make sure you understand all the terms and conditions, including your responsibilities as a tenant and the landlord's responsibilities.
-Remember, finding a place to live can take time, so start your search well in advance of when you need to move," explained one expat living in Stirling, Scotland.
+Remember, finding a place to live can take time, so start your search well in advance of when you need to move," remarked one foreigner who made the move to Stirling.

 Get Quote